DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - optimism about future cash flows leads to a belief that there will be little problem in covering interest payments
 - entrepreneurial activity can provide valuable information to society.
 Provides valuable evolutionary purpose

+### Affect on Manmgers
+- Emotion impacts capital budgeting decisions
+- Kida, Moreno, and Smith experiment - participants  were  told  that  they  were  divisional  managers  deciding  between  two  product investments
+- Most chose the one with the lower NPV

 ### Impact on financial decision making